muratyayla26/muratyayla26/README.md

 ### Hi there 👋

-I'm Murat, a dedicated frontend developer who believes in lifelong learning and loves to work for products that add value to people's lives.
+I'm Murat, a dedicated software developer who believes in lifelong learning and loves to work for products that add value to people's lives.

 My latest web app: <a href="https://www.menuleriz.com/en" target="_blank">
   menüleriz</a>&nbsp;